 Posted by Cody Canada and the Departed on Friday, July 10, 2015

-A band doesn’t have to sell a million albums to become intertwined in a culture, but it certainly helps.
-When Cross Canadian Ragweed split in May of 2010, they had in fact sold over a million albums, and more than that had spent over a decade weaving their sound into the musical fiber — and more so the hearts of thousands upon thousands Oklahomans and Texans.
+A band doesn't have to sell a million albums to become intertwined with a culture, but it certainly helps.
+When Cross Canadian Ragweed split in May of 2010, they had in fact sold over a million albums, and more than that had spent over a decade weaving their sound into the musical fiber of what we all call "Red Dirt," and more so into the hearts of thousands upon thousands Oklahomans and Texans.

-May 19th, this year, marked the five year anniversary of Ragweed’s split.
-And by all accounts Cody Canada has not so much as uttered the words “carney” nor “man,” at least not in conjunction with one another since that day.
+May 19th, 2015 marked the five year anniversary of Ragweed's split and by all accounts Cody Canada had not so much as uttered the words "carney" nor "man," at least not in conjunction with one another, since that day.

-Everyone at Blaine’s Pub in San Angelo was surprised when Mike McClure jokingly broke into the anthem during their acoustic song swap.
-Likely no one more than Cody.
+Everyone at Blaine's Pub in San Angelo was surprised when Mike McClure jokingly broke into the '00s anthem during their acoustic song swap, most of all Cody.

-As McClure makes his way through the first verse, substituting words as he sees fit, you can almost see Cody working through it, “Should I do this?”
-“Can I do this?” to eventually “Okay let’s do it.”
+As McClure makes his way through the first verse, substituting words as he sees fit, you can pretty much watch Cody working through it, "Should I do this?"
+"Can I do this?" to eventually "Okay, let's do this!"

-Even though he was a bit reluctant at first, and let the crowd sing more than their fair share, by the end it seemed as if a giant weight was just lifted up, right off his shoulders.
+Even though he was a bit reluctant at first, and the crowd sang more than their fair share, by the end it seemed as if a giant weight was just lifted up, right off of Canada's shoulders.
 What a great video.